Rokiis1/roadmap/function_programming/3_level/3_level_functions.md

     return multiply
 ```

-Here, `factor` is captured by the returned function.
+Here, `factor` is captured by the returned function in the same way.

 ```py
 double = create_multiplier(2)